-Managing distribution of confidential documents (use of digital rights management) in content life cycle
+Managing secure distribution of confidential documents & PDF files: use of DRM in content life cycle

 Defining content lifecycle

 Content lifecycle is defined by some as the series of changes in the life of any piece of content, including reproduction, from creation onward.
 This definition is somewhat vague because the apparent importance of content may change to reflect changes in the collection of the content or changes to the perception of the value/importance/secrecy to be applied to the content.
 For instance, a person’s name without any other data is not confidential, but if it is connected to their medical records it certainly is.

 Who is responsible for defining what content is confidential & secure document distribution?

 So managing secure document distribution for confidential documents (use of Digital Rights Management) is a dynamic activity.
 There have been many attempts to determine by automated means when documents are confidential (some by text examination and others by analysing metadata) but these have all had their problems since classification is difficult, even for experts.
 The word ‘acquisition’ for example, may be confidential in the context of buying a corporation but uninteresting when buying a software package.
 Context may not help – “This will be an important acquisition,” does not tell us much unless a monetary sum is conveniently nearby.